jriecken/shorty/README.md

 ### `GET /v1/urls/:hash`

 Expand a short URL (where `:hash` is the "short code" in the short URL).
+This does *not* increase the click count.

 **Response**